SalvationDevelopment/Salvation-Development-Charter/README.md

 - Do not take work you can not complete in a timely manner, or show progress of completing.
 - We are making software for users, not developers.
 Dont make things that are locked to one operating system, lack ui, require many dependencies or require crafted non-default configuration.
     - Setup should be as few steps as possible.
+- Do not leave the development room in an argumentative state, this signifies the same as abandoning your post.
+You forfeit administrative privileges and and staff status by doing this.

 Culture